 The School of Social Work cannot guarantee an evening or weekend field placement.
-If a student is not available for field during normal business hours when appropriate supervision is available, it is not possible to successfully complete the program.
+If a student is not available for field during daytime business hours when appropriate supervision is available, it is not possible to successfully complete the program.
+Students unable to commit to required hours for field may have a delay in anticipated graduation dates.